 Select or enter an Owner user ID, and select Assign all steps to owner user ID.

 The workflow is registered in z/OSMF.
 The workflow is available for execution to deploy and configure the Zowe instance.

 Perform the following steps to execute each step individually:

 a.
 Double-click the title of the step.

 c.
 Review the step contents and update the input values.

 d.
 Select Next.

-Repeat the previous two steps to complete all items until the option Finish is available.
+Repeat the previous two steps to complete all items until the Finish option is available.

 After you execute each step, the step is marked as Complete.
 The workflow is executed.
-For general information about how to execute z/OSMF workflow steps, watch the z/OSMF Workflows Tutorial.